Battle of Buffington Island: Fitch's Fleet

-Continuing upstream after the main battle dissolved into skirmishes, Moose fired on a Confederate artillery column trying to cross the river above the island at the next shoal crossing.
+Continuing upstream after the main battle dissolved into skirmishes, Moose fired on a Confederate artillery column attempting to cross the river above the island at the next shoal crossing.
 Fitch dispatched Imperial to recover Confederate field artillery left behind there.
-All along the river, spotty gunboat and field cannon fire with clusters of rifle fire was heard shooting at Morgan's scouts looking for another possible ford.
-Meanwhile, Parkersburg logistics terminal had sent a local armed packet with 9th Infantry sentries below Blennerhassett Island on word of the Battle's gunfire some twenty miles below.
-These paralleled patrols opposite the Belpre, Ohio, Union Army encampment below the Ohio side of the terminal.
-This steamboat river harbor and large land debarkations camp blocked Morgan's further attempt to ford the river upstream turning his retreat northerly and away from this Ohio River area.
+All along the river, spotty gunboat and field cannon fire with clusters of rifle fire was heard shooting at Morgan's scouts, looking for another possible ford.
+Meanwhile, Parkersburg logistics terminal had sent a local armed packet with 9th Infantry sentries below Blennerhassett Island on word of the battle's gunfire some twenty miles below.
+These paralleled patrols were opposite the Belpre, Ohio Union Army encampment below the Ohio side of the terminal.
+This steamboat river harbor and large land debarkations camp blocked Morgan's further attempt to ford the river upstream, turning his retreat north and away from this Ohio River area.
 The local support vessels were busy hauling ammunition, rations and prisoners.
 Belpre, Ohio had a supply receiving dockage and depot.